deathworlders/online/content/books/deathworlders/chapter-33-metadyskolia.md

 The music industry hadn’t stopped during the years of Julian’s absence from Earth, and he made a point of not only listening to old familiar songs.
 Fortunately, *Misfit* was carrying a lot of music on file.

 Contrary to the woe and tears of some critics who bemoaned the state of pop music, he was finding some excellent new bands with names like “I Prefer The Storm”, “Stone-D”, “Granuloma” “Savvz” and “To The Victor”, and the lab usually had the volume turned up just slightly short of hearing damage.
-That was something he shared with Xiù---they both liked their music turned way up, even if their tastes differed slightly.
+That was something he shared with Xiù___they both liked their music turned way up, even if their tastes differed slightly.
 She was more into what she called “timeless hits” like Cyndi Lauper, Bonnie Tyler, Alanis Morissette and Adele, seasoned with some outrageously over-the-top syrupy Cantopop power ballads.

 Both of them agreed that they had no idea what Allison liked.
 Scouring her playlist had turned up no detectable pattern, preferred genre or anything beyond that everything on it had probably been near the top of the singles charts at some point.
 It was a kind of urban radio mix, and she never played it at any volume above *’unobtrusive background noise’*.